tony-xlh/AnimatedQRCodeReader/README.md

 # AnimatedQRCodeReader

-**Update:** There is a new cross-platform Ionic version which supports two-communication: <https://github.com/tony-xlh/QRTransfer/>
+**Update:** There is a new cross-platform Ionic version which supports two-way communication: <https://github.com/tony-xlh/QRTransfer/>

 Animated QR code reader.
 The repo contains the generator as well.

-Using the generator and reader, it is possible to transfer data between two devices without Internet connection.
+Using the generator and reader, it is possible to transfer data between two devices without an Internet connection.

 The generator and reader are implemented in JavaScript using the [QR code generator](https://github.com/kazuhikoarase/qrcode-generator/) and the [Dynamsoft Barcode Reader](https://www.dynamsoft.com/barcode-reader/overview/).